Dinner for One: Broadcasting countries

 The sketch has become a viewing tradition on New Year's Eve in German-speaking countries, where up to half the population may watch it every year on New Year's Eve.
 Some die-hard fans even copy the meal served in the sketch.
 The full 18-minute version is typically aired in Germany on Das Erste in the afternoon, and the regional third channels several times throughout the afternoon and evening.
 In Austria, ORF 1 airs the full sketch around 11:30 pm.
 Swiss public broadcaster SRF shows its own 11-minute version around 7:00 pm on SRF 1 and at 11:50 pm on SRF zwei.

+In Finland, the show is viewed by 400,000 viewers each New Year's Eve.
 It is also a New Year tradition in Scandinavian countries.
-In Finland, the show is viewed by 400,000 viewers each New Year's Eve.

 In Sweden, the show was suspended for six years after its first screening, deemed unsuitable because of James's heavy drinking.
 However, the TV network finally capitulated to popular demand and brought it back.
 It has been broadcast every year since 1976 in Sweden, with the exception of 2004 in the wake of the 2004 Indian Ocean earthquake and tsunami.